 Due to the country's geographic position and geological features, Italy is prone to various natural disasters including floods, earthquakes, volcanic eruptions, landslides, and forest fires.

-Italy has many heritage and local rules, depending on which city you are in, which can lead to fines costing hundreds on average if violated.
+The country also has many heritage and local rules, depending on which city you are in, which can lead to fines costing hundreds on average if violated.
 Here are some examples:

 UK citizens do not need a visa to travel to Italy if they're staying for at most 90 days, since they are covered by a visa-free travel arrangement for short stays in the Schengen area.
 But for stays longer than 90 days, or for purposes other than tourism like visiting family or friends, a visa may be required.